FAIRplus/the-fair-cookbook/content/recipes/findability/updateChemicalIdentities.md

 ## Main Objectives

-The main purpose of this recipe is:
+The primary purpose of this recipe is:

 > Determine chemical identifiers, given a compound
 > Updating chemical compounds in WikiData